Patents Focusing Upon Low Quality Content at Google

-The claims from the patent don’t include specific language about manipulated articles, but they describe methods that could be used to identify situations where site owners might publish low-quality content that might rank well in search engines alongside advertisements, that may appear to lead to higher quality content, or where those site owners might practice search arbitrage where they pay for lower-cost advertising to send people to pages with low-quality content anticipating that a number of visitors might click upon advertising on those pages with higher payouts.
+The claims from the patent don’t include specific language about manipulated articles but describe methods that could be used to identify situations where site owners might publish low-quality content that might rank well in search engines alongside advertisements, that may appear to lead to higher quality content, or where those site owners might practice search arbitrage where they pay for lower-cost advertising to send people to pages with low-quality content anticipating that a number of visitors might click upon advertising on those pages with higher payouts.
 The patent description elaborates on methods that might be used to identify manipulative pages.

 For instance, Google may look at the paths that people follow to arrive at an advertisement that they click upon, such as clicking upon an ad in search results and then quickly clicking upon a more expensive ad on the landing page that the first ad sent them to.
 The patent defines manipulated articles as including articles designed to rank artificially high in search results, often for popular query terms.
 The publishers of these manipulated articles may also automatically create links to those articles from other articles to have them rank more highly, or sometimes show different content to a web crawler than they show to other visitors.

 These manipulated articles may contain content designed to help those pages rank well for web search and to have them generate content ads associated with those key terms, without really providing substantive information.
 Because of the low-quality content on those pages. visitors to those pages will frequently choose an advertisement on the page to find more useful pages.

 The patent is: